Graphs and NetworksPlanar Graphs

 Here is another puzzle that is related to graph theory.

-Try to connect each of the plants below to each of the houses, without any of your lines crossing:
+Try to connect each of the houses to each of the utility companies below, without any of your lines intersecting:

 Just like the Königsberg bridges before, you quickly discover that this problem is also impossible.
 It seems that some graphs can be drawn without overlapping edges – these are called planar graphs – but others cannot.